.env.example (annotated placeholders with type hints)

 Establish a single source of truth for environment provisioning by defining explicit type contracts and automating bootstrap workflows.
 Schema-driven environment definitions eliminate guesswork during first-day setup, while cross-platform compatibility matrices ensure consistent behavior across macOS, Linux, and Windows.
 Track all configuration templates in Git and enforce strict .gitignore policies for runtime artifacts to prevent accidental credential commits.
 When structuring schema-driven templates and version-controlled config bootstrapping workflows, refer to Dotenv & Configuration Management for implementation patterns.

-# .env.example (Annotated placeholders with type hints)
+# .env.example (annotated placeholders with type hints)

 # DATABASE_URL=postgres://user:pass@localhost:5432/db (string, required)